MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-troubleshooting.md

 4. Use the ```!index -status``` command to confirm that the trace index is functional.

 Ensure that there's enough space for the index file in the same location where the trace file resides.
-Depending on the contents of the recording, the index file may be significantly larger than the trace file, typically on th order of twice as large.
+Depending on the contents of the recording, the index file may be significantly larger than the trace file, typically on the order of twice as large.

 ## Issues with Trace .RUN Files